|UW Colleges Course||Number of Credits||UW-Oshkosh Course|

 - Browse UW Colleges Online courses offered by subject, semester, keyword and more.

-- Browse by desired subject.
+- Browse by the desired subject.
 An advanced search is available.

 - Choose "Course Catalog" to see available courses in the desired content or developmental area.